Shahkhan-web/Shahkhan-web/README.md

 💻 Technology Domain

     Frontend: Proficient in Angular (🅰️) and React (⚛️)
-    Backend: Apt in crafting solutions using Node.js (🚀) and Express (🛤️)
+    Backend: Apt in crafting solutions using Node.js (🚀) and nest.js (🛤️)
     Languages: Fluent in TypeScript (📝), Python (🐍), and JavaScript (💡)
     Databases: Proficient in solving SQL intricacies, and adept in PostgreSQL (psql) (🐘) Cloud Services: Well-versed in navigating AWS infrastructure (☁️)